 - 1. Task-related source.
-The highest values of the component clearly appear to cluster anatomically in contra-latarel rolandic region of the primary motor cortex and the supplementary motor area.
+The highest values of the component clearly appear to cluster anatomically in contralateral rolandic region of the primary motor cortex and the supplementary motor area.
 The primary somatosensory area (SI) is active as well. - 2.
 Vascular source, showing activation foci that cluster in the regions of large blood vessels.
-The time-course (not shown) was poorly related to task execution. - 3.
+The time course (not shown) was poorly related to task execution. - 3.
 This source is difficult to interpret and worthy of further study.
-The nice bilateral structure and the shape of the time-course suggest the classification of this source as an "auditory source" caused by the auditory cue (GO-STOP) but it is not possible to confirm this hypothesis in the absence of more inferior slices that covered primary and secondary cortices. - 4.
+The nice bilateral structure and the shape of the time course suggest the classification of this source as an "auditory source" caused by the auditory cue (GO-STOP), but it is not possible to confirm this hypothesis in the absence of more inferior slices that covered primary and secondary cortices. - 4.
 Motion-related source, active at the boundaries of brain (typical ring-like activation patterns).
 These phenomena are representative of head motion effects during scanning.
-The associated time-course (not shown) exhibited a long-term effect on the data, starting at the onset of the first task block. - Another vascular source, showing activation foci that cluster in the regions of large blood vessels.
-This source exhibits an evident correlation with the task and includs the motor cortex activity.
-Possibly, it corresponds to modulation of task-related activity.
+The associated time course (not shown) exhibited a long-term effect on the data, starting at the onset of the first task block.